wengx00/cc-devtools/packages/ioc-web/README.md

    > `wrangler` seems like not emit decoratorMetaData while running TypeScript.
 (That means the ioc-web framework can't get the metadata like `design:paramtypes`)

-2. Change your `wrangler.toml` and set `main` to the output file built by Step 1.
+2. Change your `wrangler.toml` and set `main` to path of the output file built by Step 1.

 3. Run `wrangler dev`